JaseKirby/buddy/README.md

 ### Mock Mode

-If no API keys are configured, Buddy runs in mock mode with predefined responses, perfect for development and testing.
+If no API key is configured, Buddy runs in mock mode with predefined responses, perfect for development and testing.

 ## Configuration